INTO-CPS-Association/DTaaS/servers/lib/README.md

 ```

 ## HTTP API Calls

-The GraphQL queries can be sent as HTTP post queries over the same API connection.
+The lib microservice also supports making API calls using HTTP POST requests.
+Simply send a POST request to the URL endpoint with the GraphQL query in the request body.
+Make sure to set the Content-Type header to "application/json".

-Samples of the lib microservice HTTP requests and responses are given here.
+Here are examples of the HTTP requests and responses for the GraphQL API calls.

 ### Directory listing

 ```